tinganho/balanced-storage/README.md

     }
 }
 ```
 Notice first, that whenever there is a scope with an unmatched `on` or `off` toggles.
-The unmatched toogle annotation annotates the containing method.
-Here we show the inferred annotation in comments below:
+The unmatched toogle annotates the containing method.
+Here we show the inherited annotation in comments below:
 ```typescript
 class View<M> {
     // on UserChangeTitle